By Jim Hoover, Partner & Certified Family Law Specialist, Hoover Krepelka, LLP

 But that’s the short easy answer that leaves you with more questions; and, if you ask an attorney what time it is, he or she will tell you how a clock works.

 So let’s dive deeper.

-- We counsel our clients that it makes sense to look for employment.
-That includes what proactive measures the client is taking: updating a resume, updating online professional profiles, subscribing to job websites, account for applications/interviews, use of resources from prior employer or other resources out there such as recruiters/headhunters, et cetera.
+3) We counsel our clients that it makes sense to look for employment.
+That includes what proactive measures the client is taking: updating a resume, updating online professional profiles, subscribing to job websites, account for applications/interviews, use of resources from prior employers or other resources out there such as recruiters/headhunters, et cetera.
 And, we provide this information voluntarily to the other spouse.

 If we represent the obligor/payor, and she/he takes the above advice, it is likely that support will decrease materially pending agreement/further order of the Court.